 - If you are too early, please wait in the central area (het Plein/the Square or de Passage) at the hospital entrance.

 - A maximum of 2 visitors per patient per day (11am - 8pm).
 They may be present at the same time.

 Visiting intensive care (adults)

-- Follow the department's visiting rules.
+- Check the department’s visiting guidelines

 Visiting patients in the Sophia Children’s Hospital

 Outpatient clinic appointments